Accounting and Finance

 The Economics Group builds on a strong tradition at Liverpool stretching back to the 1930s and the work of Nobel prize winner, Ronald Coase.
-Economics undertakes theoretical and applied work in Macroeconomic Policy, Econometrics & Big Data, and Applied Microeconomics.
+Economics undertakes theoretical and applied work in Macroeconomic Policy, Econometrics and Big Data, and Applied Microeconomics.
 Strategic research investment has re-established the Group’s global reputation, and has created critical research mass in Macroeconomics with an emphasis on the future of macroeconomic policy.

 Operations and Supply Chain Management

 Research in the OSCM Group has made original contributions to the theory and practice of Operations and Supply Chain Management since its founding in 2002, through development and application of models, analytical techniques and technologies that underpin the achievement of excellence in the design of operations and supply chain systems.
 This group offers research expertise in five themes: transport and logistics); agri-food supply chains; sustainable supply chains; agile operations and supply chain technologies, analytics and risk management.